MariamH78/ARXMLSorter/README.md

 # ARXMLSorter
 This repository contains my solution for lab 6 for [CSE231s - Advanced Computer Programming], scripts that sort .arxml files according to the value between the &lt;SHORT-NAME> tags.

-Running this package takes a `file_name.arxml` file, and produces a new modified `file_name_mod.arxml` with  re-ordered containers in the same directory.
+Running this package takes a `file_name.arxml` file, and creates a new modified `file_name_mod.arxml` with  re-ordered containers in the same directory.

 ## Steps to download this package:
 - Download the repository as a zip file, or git clone from terminal: